 Flamenco action painting is a recent phenomenon, or so I thought.
-Until my friend and flamenco painter Patricio Hidalgo showed me this rare film footage of Salvador Dalí (1904-1989) performing live, together with two famous flamenco artists on stage: guitarist Manitas de Plata and his cousin singer Jose Reyes, both fathers of the artists that started the band ‘The Gypsy Kings‘.
+Until my friend and flamenco painter Patricio Hidalgo showed me this rare film footage of Salvador Dalí (1904-1989) performing live, together with two famous flamenco artists on stage: guitarist Manitas de Plata and his cousin, singer Jose Reyes, who were both fathers of the artists that started the band ‘The Gypsy Kings‘.

-Dalí does not seem to be familiar with the flamenco rhythm (compás).
-He makes up for it though, by being a genius of entertainment, pretending to pound the beat with his ‘hooves’ and comically standing up and sitting down again, holding his famous cane (min 7.34) .
+Dalí does not seem to be familiar with the flamenco rhythm (compás), but he makes up for it by being his usual genius of entertainment pretending to pound the beat with his ‘hooves’, comically standing up and sitting down again while holding his famous cane (min 7.34) .

 Gypsy kings of the stage

 Despite Dalí’s excentric behaviour on stage, guitarist Manitas de Plata holds his own.
 Manitas de Plata, meaning ‘little hands of silver’, was a gipsy from the south of France.
 He was known for socialising with famous people like Brigitte Bardot and Pablo Picasso.
 Manitas was criticised by some flamenco purists for his unorthodox technique and for playing only rumba, the festive ‘pop’ version of flamenco that was made famous by the Gipsy Kings.

 La Chunga was from Catalunya, the same Spanish region where Dalí was born.
 She always danced barefoot.
 Dalí got her to perform on a blanc canvas with black paint on her feet as a sort of live paint-dance performance in the countryside of Port Lligat.